zy445566/node-db-cache/README.md

 # node-db-cache
 		for nodejs db cache module

 #require
 		node -v >7.10
 		need open --harmony

 #what is?
 		Separation based on mysql and redis database, reading and writing of distributed and the second level cache function

 #How To Use?
 ## for example
-###first
+-first
 		open your mysql and your redis;
 		sql into mysql:
 ```sql
 create database `test`;
 DROP TABLE IF EXISTS `test`.`user`;